 Dewey, and Bellaire have some really fantastic, yes that was intentional, contributions in this issue with their art and colors, as there are so many easter eggs from the golden ages of comics buried throughout the panels.
 When Doris first comes down into her living room her children are playing with toys of characters that will have fans smiling as features numerous Marvel cameos.
 Not to mention, the issue is drawn entirely in the style of the golden age of comics, that one can read from the 40s, 50s and 60s.
 Visually, it was fun to take a break and look back over how comics were drawn, in what feels like a love letter to the origins of the industry.
 The coloring especially indicates this and is notable during certain flashback scenes when the style of the colors has a textured feel that is reminiscent of the time period.

-Overall, this was a fun issue to read, and somewhat thought-provoking given the choice of perspectives Dorkin and Dyer chose to go with.
-Fantastic Four: Marvels Snapshot won’t be for everyone, as the pace can feel somewhat labored, and the story lacking in action.
+Overall, this was a fun issue to read and somewhat thought-provoking given the variety of perspectives Dorkin and Dyer chose to go with.
+Fantastic Four: Marvels’ Snapshot won’t be for everyone, as the pace can feel somewhat labored, and the story lacking in action.
 For others, however, I think this will be a great break from the norm and a flashback into the golden era of comics.

 Fantastic Four: Marvels Snapshot